No Secrets (Carly Simon album)

-No Secrets is the third studio album by American singer-songwriter Carly Simon, released by Elektra Records, on November 28, 1972.
+No Secrets is the third studio album by American singer-songwriter Carly Simon, released by Elektra Records on November 28, 1972.

-Simon's major commercial breakthrough, No Secrets spent five weeks at No. 1 on the US Billboard 200 chart and quickly went Gold, as did its lead single, "You're So Vain", which remained at No. 1 on the Billboard Hot 100 chart for three weeks, and the Adult Contemporary chart for two weeks.
+Simon's major commercial breakthrough, No Secrets spent five weeks at No. 1 on the US Billboard 200 chart and quickly went Gold, as did its lead single, "You're So Vain", which remained at No. 1 on the Billboard Hot 100 chart for three weeks and the Adult Contemporary chart for two weeks.
 The second single, "The Right Thing to Do", reached No. 17 on the Billboard Hot 100 and No. 4 on the Adult Contemporary chart.
 The album was officially certified Platinum by the Recording Industry Association of America (RIAA) on December 12, 1997.
 It was certified Gold by the British Phonographic Industry (BPI) on November 11, 2011.

-No Secrets is ranked No. 997 in All-Time Top 1000 Albums (3rd. edition, 2000).
+In 2000 No Secrets was ranked No. 997 in Larkin's All Time Top 1000 Albums.
 The making of the album, including commentary from many of the main musicians and production staff, was examined in the 2017 documentary Carly Simon: No Secrets, directed by Guy Evans for Eagle Rock Film Productions and broadcast on BBC Four.